vtex/shoreline/styleguides/admin/documentation/primitives/box.md

 ## Styles

 With the `styles` property, you can add any customization to the Box component.
-Check the [StyleObject](/theming/style-object) section for detailed info.
+Check the [StyleObject](/theming/style-object) page for detailed info.

 ```jsx
 import { Box, ThemeProvider } from '@vtex/admin-ui'